-Newhaven was Niamh’s first ever housing scheme.
+Newhaven was Inspire’s first ever housing scheme.
 The journey began in 1981 when 4 residents moved into shared rooms following discharge from hospital.
 The name Newhaven was chosen as the new residents saw the house as a new beginning and a haven for them.
 The service has developed and evolved over the years and today it provides 24 hours support for 6 residents.

-Newhaven Supported housing Scheme will:
+Newhaven Supported Housing Scheme will:

 - Work towards reducing the stigma felt by those with mental health needs.

 - Ensure our services are as integrated and as invisible as possible.

 - Newhaven’s ethos focuses on the recovery model promoting person centred care & client independence thus creating a lifestyle that is right for them

 Below is some of the following areas of support that are offered at Newhaven;

 - Support with general finance management and budgeting.
 Advice and guidance on debt and arrears.
 Advocacy service available

 - Support and guidance on diet, food preparation and meal planning.
 Nutritional advice and information provided.